Hungreeee/Reddit-Realtime-Streaming-Pipeline/README.md

 https://github.com/Hungreeee/Reddit-Realtime-Streaming-Pipeline/assets/46376260/e99fbcc4-1c5b-4390-be61-1e25088707da

-Please note that the chosen metrics and visualizations only serve for prototyping purposes, and they may not be applicable to scale or run over a prolonged period.
+Please note that the chosen metrics and visualizations only serve for prototyping purposes, and they may not be meaningful once scaled or run over a prolonged period.

 ## Installation & Setup